 \subsubsection{Lengths of model supply chains}

 We define a lineage chain as a path from some root base model (\ie one with no model dependencies) to a final sink node model (\ie one without any model dependents).
-We examine 53,151 lineage chains for models that declare at least one base model, including cases where multiple chains lead to the same model.
+We found and examine 53,151 lineage chains for models that declare at least one base model, including cases where multiple chains lead to the same model.
 Of these, the average chain length to reach that model is 6.2 models.
-The most frequent chain length is of three models (12,480 chains), and, as shown in \Cref{fig:chain_lengths}, the first quartile is 3 models, the median is 4 models, and the third quartile is 9 models.
-The longest chain, beginning with \model{cohereforai/c4ai-command-r-v01} and ending with \model{Citaman/command-r-1-layer}, contains 40 models.
-Excluding the first model, all models in this chain are owned by Citaman and incrementally count down from 39.
-That is, the models in the chain range from \model{Citaman/command-r-39-layer} down to \model{Citaman/command-r-1-layer}, suggesting that each model may represent an incremental improvement or an updated version.
+The most frequent chain length is three models (12,480 chains); the minimum is 2 models, the first quartile is 3, the median is 4, the third quartile is 9, and the maximum is 40.